-- O.1.1 A Joint Health and Safety Committee is required - a.
-At a workplace at which twenty (20) or more workers are regularly employed - b.
-At a workplace where no committee is required, where the number of workers regularly exceeds five (5), the employer shall cause the workers to select at least one (1) health and safety representative from among the workers - O.1.2 The makeup of the committee shall include two (2) staff, one manager, and the Director of Services - \bigcirc 1.3 The function and power of the Joint Health and Safety Committee are to: - a.
-Identify situations that may be a source of danger or hazard to workers. - b.
-Make recommendations for the improvement of the health and safety of workers. - c.
-Inspect the physical condition of the workplace at least once a month.
+O.1.1 A Joint Health and Safety Committee is required

+a.
+At a workplace at which twenty (20) or more workers are regularly employed b.
+At a workplace where no committee is required, where the number of workers regularly exceeds five (5), the employer shall cause the workers to select at least one (1) health and safety representative from among the workers a.
+Identify situations that may be a source of danger or hazard to workers.

+O.1.2 The makeup of the committee shall include two (2) staff, one manager, and the Director of Services b.
+Make recommendations for the improvement of the health and safety of workers.